You can help us make the new centre a reality. Donate today to help build and furnish this state-of-the-art facility.

 We hear daily from families who are stretched to the breaking point.
 Real, transformational change needs to happen now.

-At the moment 2250 Speers Road (at left) is a warehouse that needs some love.
-Help us completely transform it – inside and out!
+2250 Speers Road (at left) was a warehouse that needed some love.
+You are helping us completely transform it – inside and out!

 New Dementia Care Centre

-Our new, state-of-the-art building will be a centre of excellence for dementia care in the province and is expected to open in 2021.
+Our new, state-of-the-art building will be a centre of excellence for dementia care in the province and is expected to open in the fall.

 It will feature: